sebxwolf/steam_gaming/README.md

 by Sebastian Wolf

 ## Content
-The repo is organized in four folders:
+The repo is organized in three folders:
-- `data`: place the [data](https://storage.googleapis.com/datatonic-steam-gaming-challenge/steam_gaming_large.zip) here
 - `code`: holds all notebooks, utility .py files, and notebooks saved as htmls for easy viewing
 - `docker` : a dockerfile to re-create the environment I used.
 Clone the repository, cd into it's root, then run `docker-compose up` and open the jupyter notebooks.
 - `html_maps` : a map output showing gamers geographical distribution

+To re-un the analysis, copy the [steam data](https://storage.googleapis.com/datatonic-steam-gaming-challenge/steam_gaming_large.zip) into a `data` foder in the root of the repository.

 ## Solution
 My solution to the challenge is split in three notebooks: